SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Experiments

 \subsection{Effectiveness of SOCKET Across Models}

 On \textbf{Llama-3.1-8B-Instruct}, SOCKET consistently outperforms both Quest and PQCache on LongBench across different sparsity regimes.
-At 5$\times$ sparsity, SOCKET achieves an average LongBench score of 49.7, and at 10$\times$ sparsity it attains 48.8, exceeding the strongest baseline by approximately 2.5 points in both settings.
-Table~\ref{tab:lama31-long} shows the average performance of all methods on LongBench without including Passage-Count.
+At $10\times$ sparsity, SOCKET scores $48.8$; at $33\times$ sparsity, it scores $47.83$, outperforming the strongest baseline by approximately $2.0$ and $0.84$ points, respectively\footnote{Tables~\ref{tab:lama31-long} and~\ref{tab:qwen-long} show the average performance of all methods on LongBench exluding Passage-Count.}.
 Furthermore, SOCKET performs comparably to Quest and PQCache on RULER-32K, and attains the best average at 50$\times$ sparsity (see Table~\ref{tab:lama31-ruler}).
-These gains demonstrate the effectiveness of SOCKET’s soft LSH–based scoring mechanism for selecting important tokens under aggressive sparsification. \\

-On the smaller \textbf{Llama-3.2-1B-Instruct} model, SOCKET performs competitively with existing baselines.
-While it does not consistently emerge as the top-performing method with this model, its performance remains on par with data-dependent approaches.
-This result suggests that, even at smaller model scales where absolute performance differences are narrower, SOCKET’s data-agnostic scoring mechanism remains robust and effective (see Table~\ref{tab:lama32-long} in Appendix). \\

-Finally, on the \textbf{Qwen3-3B} model, SOCKET consistently outperforms both PQCache and Quest across sparsity levels.
-At 5$\times$ sparsity, SOCKET achieves an average score of 37.0, and at 10$\times$ sparsity, it attains a comparable score of 36.9.
-In both regimes, SOCKET exceeds PQCache by approximately 0.6 points and Quest by roughly 2 points (see Table~\ref{tab:qwen-long}).
-These results further demonstrate that SOCKET serves as a stable ranking mechanism for sparse attention and is suitable for deployment in practical settings as a reliable approximation to dense attention.
+These gains demonstrate the effectiveness of SOCKET’s soft LSH–based scoring mechanism for selecting important tokens under aggressive sparsification.
+Next, on the \textbf{Qwen3-8B} model, SOCKET consistently outperforms both PQCache and Quest across sparsity levels.
+At 10$\times$ sparsity, SOCKET achieves an average score of 35.18, and at 33$\times$ sparsity, it attains an average score of 34.79.
+In both regimes, SOCKET exceeds PQCache by approximately 0.6 points and Quest by roughly 1.5-2 points (see Table~\ref{tab:qwen-long}).
+These results further demonstrate that SOCKET is effective across model families.
+Finally, additional results across a broader range of model sizes are provided in the Appendix (Tables~\ref{tab:lama32-long}, \ref{tab:ruler_recall_comparison}, \ref{tab:socket_qwen3_30b_a30}, and \ref{tab:socket_qwen3_4b}), demonstrating that SOCKET achieves performance comparable to dense models at extreme sparsity levels.